mkline13/cl-sequencer-ii/readme.md

 ---

 TODO:
+- implement note-offs with the scheduler
 - implement more user commands for fun and profit

 DONE:
 - mvp complete: I have a fully functional sequencer that can be easily extended

 FOR THE FUTURE:
+- implement cool note-generation event handlers using the scheduler (flurry, arpeggio, etc)
 - change syntax for ergonomics?
   - maybe use spaces like this: 'k(n32 v22 %11)' 's(11 v33)'
   - maybe use square brackets? 'k[22 @45 %66]s[11]b[%1]'